Shopify/polaris/documentation/guides/migrating-from-v11-to-v12.md

 **Icon**

-- Backdrop, this is not a patter in the new Polaris design language.
-If you must use a backdrop on your icon, use Box
+- Backdrop is not a pattern in the new Polaris design language.
+If you must use a backdrop on your icon, use Box.

 ```tsx
 <Box background={boxBackground} padding="1" width="28px" borderRadius="full">